UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_3/topic_3.md

 Since we are using simulated data, our data does not have adapters.
 But taking a look at the signatures of our highly quality reads can help you get a sense of what very high quality data might look like, and additionally,by comparing to your real data, how sequencing technology influences data quality.

 **Discussion Question: our data effectively has had adapters removed from reads and already been trimmed for low quality BPs near the end of reads. what might be the cons of read trimming?**

+__________________

+# Exercise 2

+Let's pretend that a collaborator just got in contact with you.
+Going through a shel midden they found some mouldy old bones that look kind of like a Chinook Salmon.
+They managed to extract DNA from these shells and sequenced them.
+Your collaborator has sequenced the DNA from this mouldy fish and have sent you the FASTQ files.

+For this exercise, take the ```mouldyFish.fastq.gz``` file and run it throught ```fastqc```, download the output an take a look at it on your browser.
+What differences are there between these reads and those that you looked at earlier?